TishkSuran/Naive_Bayes_Sentiment_Analysis/README.md

   <li><strong>B</strong> be the event that the test is positive.</li>
 </ul>

-Remember the formula for Bayes' Therom is:
+Remember the formula for Bayes' Theorem is:

 $\ P(A|B) = \frac{P(B|A) \cdot P(A)}{P(B)} \$